efficient/rdma_bench/herd/README.md

 # HERD
 An improved implementation of the HERD key-value store.

+## Running the benchmark
+Refer to the top-level [README](https://github.com/efficient/rdma_bench/blob/master/README.md) for general requirements and instructions to run `rdma_bench` benchmarks.
+Quick start:

+1. At the server machine: `./run-servers.sh`
+2. At machine `i` of `NUM_WORKERS / num_threads` client machines:
+`./run-machine.sh i`

 ## Important parameters
 These parameters are defined in `main.h`, `run-servers.sh`, and `run-machine.sh`.